Acxiom/metalus/docs/executions.md

 In the event that the result of an execution plan results in an exception or one of the pipelines being paused or errored, then downstream executions will not run.

-## Global Links ##
+## Global Links
 Global Links can be created to provide a shortened name that points to an object from a different pipeline or execution to prevent the pipeline designer from having to type in the long name in multiple places in their application.
-These abbreviated names are stored in the pipelineContext.globals under the name "GlobalLinks".
+These abbreviated names are stored in the _pipelineContext.globals_ under the name "GlobalLinks".
 It contains key/value pairs where the key is the shortened name and the value is the fully qualified parameter name (with executionIds, pipelineIds, etc... as stated above).
-These are access as typical globals in the step values using the !<shortenedName> syntax.
+These are accessed as typical globals in the step values using the _!shortenedName_ syntax.

 ```json
 "globals": {